Shape—Career Discovery App

 Informing, inspiring, and guiding students

-To design a mobile app that informs, inspires, and guides high school students to make a decision about different career options, post-secondary options, and trades available to them after graduation.
+To design a mobile app that informs, inspires, and guides high school students in grades 10 to 12 (aged 15 to 18) to make a decision about different career options, post-secondary options, and trades available to them after graduation.

-For the secondary research, I looked at a lot of statistics, surveys, and polls.
-I drew up primary interview questions, but was unable to conduct the actual interviews so they were used for another round of secondary research.
-This time, I looked at online forums, academic articles, and also asked the questions to myself in order to find answers for them.
+The interview questions were then used for another round of secondary research.
+This time, I looked at online forums, academic articles, and also asked the questions to myself, and remembered past conversations, in order to find answers for them.

-Key insights pulled from secondary research about high school students and who they go to for advice
+Key insights pulled from the secondary research

 Project principles, written in a student's point of view.
 They are: guide me, understand me, and inspire me

-Competitive & Comparative Audit
+Research—Competitive & Comparative Audit

 For the competitive audit, I looked at what was already out there.
 I found that there were a lot of websites (like MyBlueprint, EducationPlannerBC, EngineerGirl, etc.), but not any apps.